oriah/OfekPoint_Test1/README.md

-** For clearance:  I Wrote every piece of code of the system (NO COPY-PASTE)
+** To be clear:  I Wrote every piece of code of the system (NO COPY-PASTE)